jarun/buku/README.md

 ### Introduction

-`buku` is a powerful bookmark manager written in Python3 and SQLite3.
+`buku` is a powerful bookmark manager and a personal textual mini-web.

+For those who prefer the GUI, [bukuserver](https://github.com/jarun/buku/tree/master/bukuserver#readme) exposes a browsable front-end on a local web host server.

 When I started writing it, I couldn't find a flexible command-line solution with a private, portable, merge-able database along with seamless GUI integration.
-Hence, `buku` (after my son's nickname, meaning *close to the heart* in my language).

-For those who prefer the GUI, [bukuserver](https://github.com/jarun/buku/tree/master/bukuserver#readme) exposes a browsable front-end on a local web host server.
+Hence, `buku`.

-`buku` can auto-import bookmarks from your browser(s) or fetch the title and description of a bookmarked url from the web.
-You can use your favourite editor to compose and update bookmarks.
-With multiple search options, including regex and a deep scan mode (particularly for URLs), it can find any bookmark instantly. `buku` can look up the latest snapshot of a broken link on the Wayback Machine.
-There's an Easter egg to revisit random forgotten bookmarks too! *Buku* is too busy to track you: no hidden history, obsolete records, usage analytics or homing.
+`buku` can import bookmarks from browser(s) or fetch the title, tags and description of a URL from the web.
+Use your favourite editor to add, compose and update bookmarks.
+Search bookmarks instantly with multiple search options, including regex and a deep scan mode (handy with URLs).

+It can look up broken links on Wayback Machine.
+There's an Easter Egg to revisit random bookmarks.

+There's no tracking, hidden history, obsolete records, usage analytics or homing.

-To get started right away, jump to the [Quickstart](#quickstart) section.
-We have one of the best documentation around.
-You'll find handy examples in the man page too.
-For more details, please refer to the wiki page on [operational notes](https://github.com/jarun/buku/wiki/Operational-notes).
+To get started right away, jump to the [Quickstart](#quickstart) section. `buku` has one of the best documentation around.
+The man page comes with examples.
+For internal details, please refer to the [operational notes](https://github.com/jarun/buku/wiki/Operational-notes).

-There are several [projects based on `buku`](#related-projects), including a browser plug-in.
+`buku` is a library too!
+There are several [related projects](#related-projects), including a browser plug-in.

-*Love smart and efficient utilities?
-Explore [my repositories](https://github.com/jarun?tab=repositories).
-Buy me a cup of coffee if they help you.*

 <p align="center">
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RMLTQ76JSXJ4Q"><img src="https://img.shields.io/badge/donate-@PayPal-1eb0fc.svg" alt="Donate via PayPal!" /></a>